Offer it to your wife and make yourself useful.

 Woman: “I don’t get a break after an 8 hour shift and weekends are no picnic either.”

-It’s interesting that after so many years the conversation has seemed to stay the same while the statistics have changed dramatically.
+It’s interesting that after so many years the conversation has stayed the same while the statistics have changed dramatically.
 With the percentage of dual-income households having almost doubled from 36 per cent to 69 per cent in the last 40 years, it’s obvious that this old adage doesn’t hold true anymore.
 Looks like most of today’s working women were too busy to chime in on the aftermath of this post.

 That said, even if most families were to consist of one working parent the idea that all household responsibilities should fall on the stay at home parent isn’t quite reasonable.
 The amount of time it takes to maintain a home and care for children cannot be compared to a 9 to 5 and I’ve been on both the paid and unpaid side of the labour force.
 Moreover, we need to be teaching our kids, especially our boys how to take care of themselves.
 Dad should never be an excuse for why they aren’t helping around the house and they shouldn’t find themselves unable to use a washing machine or prepare a simple meal at 30 years old.